 Once you have taken in all the sights and delights of the Alhambra and made your way down to the bottom, make your way along the Carrera del Darro.
 This is a small road running along the river Darro off the Plaza Nueva.
 Stray cats have made the river banks their homes and appear to be the second most popular tourist attraction in the city.

 There are few things as good at breakfast as fresh blood orange juice.
-With various varieties growing on trees right outside your hotel, it is a sin not to try some first thing in the morning.
-Pack your bags into the car and leave it until after lunch - spend the rest of the morning in Granada before heading off back to the Costa.
+With numerous varieties growing on trees right outside your hotel, it is a sin not to try some first thing in the morning.
+Pack your bags into the car and leave it until after lunch, then spend the rest of the morning in Granada before heading off back to the Costa.

 Head towards the Granada Cathedral in the old town.
-As Granada was recaptured from the Moors in 1492, the Spanish destroyed a large mosque in the middle of the city and set about building a colossal cathedral to reintegrate the city with Catholicism.
-This made the cathedral particularly opulent and the abundance of marble and gold inside makes it an absolute must on your itinerary.
-The streets immediately surrounding the cathedral have plenty to look at from unusual shops and restaurants to large stalls selling spices from every corner of the world.
+When Granada was recaptured from the Moors in 1492, the Spanish destroyed a large mosque in the middle of the city and set about building a colossal cathedral to reintegrate the city with Catholicism.
+This made the cathedral particularly opulent, and the abundance of marble and gold inside makes it an absolute must on your itinerary.
+The streets immediately surrounding the cathedral have plenty to look at, from unusual shops and restaurants to large stalls selling spices from every corner of the world.

 The Capilla Real is a church neighbouring the Cathedral that was built before the main cathedral's construction was started.
 A much more sombre building, it houses several marble tombs of 15th/16th century Spanish Kings.

-Once again you have a choice of two ways to get down to Malaga – one takes you along a motorway to Antequera and then down through a tree–lined valley to the Costa's largest city.
+Once again you have a choice of two ways to get down to Malaga.
+One takes you along a motorway to Antequera and then down through a tree–lined valley to the Costa's largest city.
 A different route will head straight to the sea along the A–44 ending up at Motril.
 From there, you can take the N–340 along the Costa all the way to Malaga.
 There is a toll option running further uphill, but this misses out on all the sights and towns along the way.
-Nerja is worth a quick stop for an ice cream break and a stroll along the pier if you fancy a break.
+Nerja is worth a quick stop for an ice cream break and a stroll along the Balcon de Europa pier if you fancy a break.